Stamp Duty Land Tax

 |Over £1.5 million||12%||15%|

 If someone buys a property priced at £300,000 and the higher rates are applicable, here is the stamp duty land tax payable.
-You can also compare to see what the total would be before the Government changes on the 8 July 2020.
+You can also compare to see what the total would be after the Government changes from 1 October 2021.

 |Total portion amount